MikyM/Commander/README.md

 ## Installation

-Since the library utilizes Autofac, base Autofac configuration is required to use command handlers - [Autofac's docs](https://autofac.readthedocs.io/en/latest/index.html).

-To register handlers with the DI container use the ContainerBuilder extension method provided by the library:
+To register handlers with the DI container use the `ContainerBuilder` or `IServiceCollection` extension methods provided by the library:

 ```csharp
 builder.AddResultCommander();